micmejia/bible-dump/NKJV/Acts/Acts 17.md

 For all the Athenians and the foreigners who were there spent their time in nothing else but either to tell or to hear some new thing. ## Addressing the Areopagus

 ###### 22
-Then Paul stood in the midst of the [^i]Areopagus and said, "Men of Athens, I perceive that in all things you are very religious;
+Then Paul stood in the midst of the Areopagus and said, "Men of Athens, I perceive that in all things you are very religious;

 ###### 23
 for as I was passing through and considering the objects of your worship, I even found an altar with this inscription: TO THE UNKNOWN GOD.
 Therefore, the One whom you worship without knowing, Him I proclaim to you: